Don't Sit for Pets

 Basically, by forcing dogs to sit for pets, you're removing their option to leave should they become uncomfortable with the interaction.

 Let me tell you a story.
 Years ago, I was in a pet store with my dog, Gauge.
-Gauge is super friendly and confident, never met a person he didn’t love.
+Gauge was super friendly and confident, never met a person he didn't love.
 Think of that stereotypical lab personality.
-That’s him.
+That's him.

 Two kids approached and asked if they could pet him.
 Being the super friendly guy he is, I said sure, and these kids were ALL OVER HIM.
 One is petting his tail, the other is patting the top of his head, then moves on to hugging him, kissing him, the works.
 While they're rambunctiously and annoyingly petting him, they're also loudly telling him what a good boy he is.
 He was fine with this for a minute, but then he wasn't.
 And what did he do when he wasn't?
 He clearly and pointedly stepped away from them.
 That was my cue that he was done.